Yitzhak Rabin: A Biography

 Yitzhak Rabin: A Biography is a 2004 two-part documentary film that tells the life story of the former Israeli Prime Minister and Nobel Laureate, Yitzhak Rabin.
-The documentary offers interviews with Rabin's fellow politicians and family members.
-Their insights along with historic film footage offers a history of modern Israel through Rabin's biography.
+The documentary features interviews with Rabin's fellow politicians and family members.
+Their insights along with historic film footage offer a history of modern Israel through Rabin's biography.
 Part I of Rabin describes Rabin's childhood in Israel, his military service that began at sixteen, and the roots of his rivalry with Shimon Peres.
-Part II follow the politician from an upsetting lull in his career, to the height of his popularity, ending with his shocking assassination.
+Part II follows the politician from a lull in his career, to the height of his popularity, ending with his assassination.

 Summary

 Rabin's dedication to his homeland and the Jewish people was consistent.
 But while his early life was spent conquering territory and establishing Israel as a strong and independent nation with military force, he spent the last years of his life negotiating for peace and asking the settlers to abandon their homes.